Sejong the Great-class destroyer: Capabilities

-Another similarity to Arleigh Burke Flight IIA and Atago-class destroyers is the presence of full facilities for two helicopters, a feature missing from earlier Arleigh Burke and Kongō-class destroyers.
+Another similarity to Arleigh Burke Flight IIA and Atago-class destroyers is the presence of full facilities for two helicopters, a feature missing from earlier Arleigh Burkes and Kongō-class destroyers.

 BMD

 In August 2016, press reports revealed that South Korea was considering adding the SM-3 interceptor to its Sejong the Great-class ships to enable them to perform ballistic missile defense in response to North Korean efforts to bolster offensive missile capabilities.
 This came months after the U.S. decision to deploy the THAAD missile interceptor system on mainland South Korea.
 The addition of SM-3s to the ships may require software and computer hardware upgrades.
-The following month, Aegis manufacturer Lockheed Martin confirmed the next three Sejong the Great vessels will be capable of performing "integrated air and missile defense" (IAMD) to supplement U.S. Army ground-based missile interceptors on the peninsula, likely being outfitted with the SM-3.
+The following month, Aegis manufacturer Lockheed Martin confirmed the next three Sejong the Great vessels (Batch II) will be capable of performing "integrated air and missile defense" (IAMD) to supplement U.S. Army ground-based missile interceptors on the peninsula, likely being outfitted with the SM-3.
 While the first three destroyers are fitted with Aegis Baseline 7 based on older proprietary computers that can't carry out IAMD operations, the following three will be fitted with the Baseline 9 version of the Aegis Combat System that combines modern computing architecture to allow the AN/SPY-1D(V) radar to perform air warfare and BMD missions at the same time.

+At MADEX 2019, Lockheed Martin reported that the new ships will get Aegis Baseline 9.C2 with software variant "KII" and BMD baseline 5, which allows the use of SM-3 Block IB.
+The multifunction radar remains AN/SPY-1D(V).
+LIG Nex1's SPS-560K 3D radar will be used to guide K-SAAM.

-Ships in the class
+Ships in class

-On 10 October 2019, HHI signed a deal to build the first of three 170m long, KDX-III Batch II Aegis destroyers for the Republic of Korea Navy.
-The Sejong the Great class is KDX-III Batch-I, and Korean Navy is planning 3 ships of KDX-III Batch-II.
+On 10 October 2019, HHI signed a deal to build the first of three 170m long, KDX-III Batch II Aegis destroyers for the ROKN.
+The Sejong the Great class is KDX-III Batch-I, and ROKN is planning 3 ships of KDX-III Batch-II.
 Under the deal, HHI will deliver the first ship by November 2024.